 Admittedly, grades can provide a compelling incentive for students to work hard.
 But hard work is a habit of living that is best arrived at internally, not simply because of external rewards.
-In over two decades of teaching, I have found that my hardest working charges experience professional successes regardless of the scores they earned during their high school years.
+In over three decades of teaching, I have found that my hardest working charges experience professional successes regardless of the scores they earned during their high school years.
 In fact, I have seen many "average" students dramatically surpass my expectations (and those of my colleagues) in their adult lives.
 Most of you know by now that hard work does not always translate into high academic marks, but why?
 Very simply, academic grading favors a narrow range of computational and linguistic abilities.
 The workplace, however, often produces a different narrative.

 One of the most common reasons for a student to find herself preoccupied with earning high grades is her desire to attend a "good school."
 In the spirit of the ever-quantifying Enlightenment she may feel compelled to compile a weighty list of accomplishments, as if to somehow resume her way into excellence.